89.1201 - State Policy (Updated February 10, 2025)

 Statutory Authority: The provisions of this §89.1215 issued under the Texas Education Code, §§29.051-29.056, 29.0561, 29.057-29.064, and 29.066.

-Source: The provisions of this §89.1215 adopted to be effective September 1, 1996, 21 TexReg 5700; amended to be effective May 28, 2012, 37 TexReg 3822; amended to be effective July 15, 2018, 43 TexReg 4731; amended to be effective April 14, 2020, 45 TexReg 2415.
+Source: The provisions of this §89.1215 adopted to be effective September 1, 1996, 21 TexReg 5700; amended to be effective May 28, 2012, 37 TexReg 3822; amended to be effective July 15, 2018, 43 TexReg 4731; amended to be effective April 14, 2020, 45 TexReg 2415; amended to be effective August 9, 2023, 48 TexReg 4247.

 (a) School districts shall by local board policy establish and operate one or more language proficiency assessment committees (LPACs).
 The school district shall have on file a policy and procedures for the selection, appointment, and orientation of members of the LPAC(s).

-(b) The LPAC shall include an appropriately certified bilingual educator (for students served through a bilingual education program), an appropriately certified English as a second language (ESL) educator (for students served through an ESL program), a parent of an emergent bilingual student participating in a bilingual or ESL program, and a campus administrator in accordance with Texas Education Code (TEC), §29.063.
+(b) The LPAC shall include an appropriately certified bilingual educator (for students served through a bilingual program), an appropriately certified English as a second language (ESL) educator (for students served through an ESL program), a parent of an emergent bilingual (EB) student participating in a bilingual or ESL program, and a campus administrator in accordance with Texas Education Code (TEC), §29.063.

 (d) No parent serving on the LPAC shall be an employee of the school district.